nos-nart/nos-next-firebase/rebase_1.md

-# this is rebase 1
+# this is rebase 1 add some thing new